Search by subject, course number, title, description, instructor's name or email address, or keyword.

 [UMS01]

-Fundamentals of 2-D design.
-Series of exercises and applied problems in visual organization; study includes line, texture, shape, size, space and color theory.
+Fundamentals of 3-D design.
+Exercises and conceptual problems in space, form, structure and texture as applied to 3-dimensional organization.
 This studio course is designed for both the non-art and art majors.

 Section(s):